arpithaar/genstudio-for-perf-mktng-engg-test/README.md

 ### Framework Dependencies
 * Using Spring Boot 3 as the Java backend to create the REST endpoint as it comes with embedded Tomcat server
-* Spring Boot 3 is only supported from Java 17 to support optimization benefits
+* Spring Boot 3 is only supported with Java 17 onwards to support optimization benefits
 * Added Spring Web dependency in pom.xml for creating REST endpoints
 ```
     <dependency>